mohsennasab/StreamSmith/README.md

 ├── pixi.lock
 ```

-## 📋 Features

-- Streamlit-based user interface
-- Prominence-based peak detection with time gap filtering
-- Manual peak filtering through index selection
-- Logging of all major actions and steps
-- Gaussian smoothing and DUH creation
-- All outputs saved in a structured directory per gage

-## 🧪 Example Usage
+## 📦 Example Use Cases

-1. Input a USGS site number and date range.
-2. Select desired months for peak analysis.
-3. Choose a prominence value (e.g., discharge std dev).
-4. Detect and optionally filter peaks.
-5. Process, smooth, and normalize hydrographs.
-6. Download resulting DUHs and view plots.
+- Analyze seasonal flood events from historical streamflow records.
+- Generate normalized hydrographs for rainfall-runoff modeling.
+- Study regional differences in stormflow responses.
+- Support academic research and watershed planning workflows.

+---

+## 🤝 Contributing

+Feel free to fork the repo and submit pull requests.
+Open an issue if you spot bugs or want to suggest features!

+---

 ## 📄 License

-This project is for educational and research purposes.
-Contact the developer for extended use or publication.
+This project is licensed under the MIT License.

 ---

-**Developed by:** Mohsen Tahmasebi, PhD
+**Developed by:** Mohsen Tahmasebi Nasab, PhD
 🌐 [hydromohsen.com](https://www.hydromohsen.com)

+---